sid-008/monGOCRUD/README.md

 # monGOCRUD

-Simple CRUD app written in golang using mongodb
+Boilerplate CRUD app written in golang using mongodb